ehsanx/SimulationPerformance/README.md

 ## Estimates to save

-One model was fitted and saved 4 estimates from each simulation iteration:
+One model was fitted and saved the following 5 estimates from each simulation iteration (in the current version, done 1,000 times):

 - `est`: parameter estimate from the model
 - `est.SE`: SE estimate obtained from the model